coders-info/modular-code/README.md

    - **How to Use:** Define clear protocols, data formats and interfaces from the beginning.
 When possible, stick to well-accepted industry standards and ensure that all modules comply with specific data standards.

 ### 6. Fat-Data over Fat-Function
-   - **Why to Use:** This principle encourages the creation of data structures with rich information content, reducing the logical complexity of functions and making the system more flexible and scalable.
+   - **Why to Use:** This principle encourages the creation of data structures with rich information content, reducing and moving the logical functions to interfaces and middleware
    - **How to Use:** Design your data models to be comprehensive and include all necessary information.
 This approach often favors object-oriented designs, where data and related behaviors are combined into objects.
-Make functions work on these rich data structures, which can lead to simpler and modular code.
+Divide objects into data models that do not contain method functions and those that contain them but do not have attributes, i.e. data.
+Separation of data from functions facilitates expansion and does not create artificial dependencies.

 ## Hypermodularity